dthelegend/diss/main.typ

 - A novel method which reduces K-SAT to Max-2-SAT and then to QUBO
 - *Chancellor* @chancellor_direct_2016 which directly encodes problems in a Hamiltonian function that defines the QUBO Matrix.
 This is the current state-of-the-art method, and the resulting QUBO Matrices are notably smaller than that of Choi.
 - *Nusslein 2022* @nuslein_algorithmic_2022 is similar to Chancellor, but is supposed to scale better for QUBO formulations where the resulting QUBO graph has a number of edges that is sub-quadratic i.e. $|E| = Theta(|V|)$
-- *Nusslein 2023* @nuslein_solving_2023 is a preprint which is supposed to produce smaller QUBO matrices than Chancellor with similar characteristics
+- *Nusslein 2023* @nuslein_solving_2023 is a from a preprint paper which is supposed to produce smaller QUBO matrices than Chancellor with similar characteristics

 == QUBO Solving Algorithms